What kinds of positions are available at BFP-Jerusalem?

 Short-term volunteer positions, which do not require extensive training, are available for less than six months.
 However, we prefer volunteers to serve with us for six months or more if they are placed in a skilled position, which requires several weeks of training.
 This helps us to maintain proper administration of our projects in Israel.
 The maximum length of time one is permitted to volunteer by the Israeli Immigration Authorities is 27 months.

-On average, the application process—from the time you request an application until you receive a definitive answer from the Jerusalem office—takes anywhere from two to six months.
-Typically, those desiring to serve less than a month find that the process goes much more quickly, usually a few weeks.
-Those desiring to serve more than a month find the process to be longer.
+On average, the application process—from the time you request an application until you receive a definitive answer from the Jerusalem office—takes anywhere from two to three months depending on:

-If you are considering serving more than 3 months, please read carefully through the Visa section of the FAQs.
-It takes approximately 6 – 8 weeks to obtain a visa after you have been notified of your acceptance to serve as a volunteer.
+Volunteers who will be in Israel more than 30 days must apply for a visa to serve in Israel.
+Please read carefully through the Visa section of the FAQs.
+It takes approximately 4 – 6 months to obtain a visa after you have been notified of your acceptance to serve as a volunteer.

 BFP maintains several fully furnished apartments in Jerusalem where our volunteer staff share lodging and expenses.
-We maintain two- and three-bedroom apartments where each person is provided with a private room and the common areas are shared.
-In some cases short term volunteers may be required to share a room.
+We maintain two- and three-bedroom apartments.
 Volunteers pay all living expenses, including rent, property taxes, electricity, gas, water, and telephone.
-We have found that providing housing is very helpful to our staff, offering them a place to call "home" when they first arrive and drastically reducing the lodging costs associated with finding their own place.
+We have found that providing housing is very helpful to our staff.

 Yes, it’s usually as simple as purchasing an Israeli electrical cord (plug) to connect your computer to the outlet in the wall.
 Most modern laptop computers have a transformer already built into them, which allows them to run on either 110 or 220 volts.
 The electrical cords and/or adapters that allow your plug to be used in an Israeli socket cost approximately NIS 10 to 30.